-- Have the groups share their goals.
-Point out that the first LDHF exercise is putting their - The training day may stop here or you may decide to do the optional activity on the next page for birth in alternative positions.
+Have the groups share their goals.
+Point out that the first LDHF exercise is putting their plans into action!

+The training day may stop here or you may decide to do the optional activity on the next page for birth in alternative positions.